 |short-shaft chassis||long-shaft chassis|

-The long-shaft version uses a traditional grub-screw mounted molded knob.
-It is common for these knobs to crack, most likely due to overtightening as they have no metallic sleeve inside and just rely on the strength of the plastic.
+The long-shaft version uses a traditional grub-screw mounted knob.
+Most seem to have used this style of domed knob, and it is common for these knobs to crack, most likely due to over-tightening as they have no metallic sleeve inside and just rely on the strength of the plastic.

 These are not the only two styles of knob fitted to Colts, with the ones on the left being another common example.
 Many arguments arise as to what knobs a Colt SHOULD have, but so many of these sets were produced over the years (around 160,000 in the first ten years alone, that's nearly half a million knobs not counting the world-wave models which needed one extra!) that it seems reasonable that the factory would use whatever it had (or could get) if-and-when it ran out of one type.
 Indeed anecdotal evidence from ex-Bell employees backs this up.